jerrickhakim/ClipReply-Embed-WordPress-Plugin/README.md

 This plugin allows you to embed your ClipReply flows, widgets and videos on your WordPress site using shortcodes.
 Check out the shortcodes below and replace with your values.

-To learn more about CLipReply visit: clipreply.com
+To learn more about ClipReply visit: https://clipreply.com

 Flow Embed